The fisher is an agile climber and makes its home in tree hollows.

 - 10-12 months

-These misconceptions begin with the name itself.
-The fisher is not a cat at all, but a type of weasel.
+These misconceptions begin with the name itself: the fisher cat is not a cat at all, but a mammal belonging to the same family as the weasel.
 It also does not eat fish of any kind.
 Instead, the name seems to derive from its resemblance to the European polecat (also known as a fiche in French).
 Early European biologists drew a natural comparison to the animal they were already familiar with.
-By the 20th century, human activity had dramatically reduced the natural range of this mammal, but recent improvements in their numbers may be forcing them into closer proximity with people.
+By the 20th century, human activity had dramatically reduced the natural range of this mammal, which often is referred to as a fisher, but recent improvements in their numbers may be forcing them into closer proximity with people.

-- The fisher is one of the few predators that can successfully take on a porcupine.
-Its main strategy is to run circles around the porcupine to exhaust it; then it will bite the porcupine in the face.
-Even the occasional quill attack doesn’t seem to deter it too much from preying on porcupines.
+- The fisher cat is one of the few predators that can successfully take on a porcupine.
+Its main strategy is to run circles around the porcupine to exhaust it, then it will bite the porcupine in the face.
+Even the occasional quill attack doesn’t seem to deter it much from preying on porcupines.

 - Like other members of the weasel family, the fisher has a reputation for its ferocity.
 It has been known to triumph over animals twice its size in a fight, including the lynx.